max-mapper/menubar/README.md

 - `tooltip` (default empty) - menubar tray icon tooltip text
 - `tray` (default created on-the-fly) - an electron `Tray` instance. if provided `opts.icon` will be ignored
 - `preloadWindow` (default false) - Create [BrowserWindow](https://electronjs.org/docs/api/browser-window#new-browserwindowoptions) instance before it is used -- increasing resource usage, but making the click on the menubar load faster.
+- `loadUrlOptions` - (default undefined) The options passed when loading the index URL in the menubar's browserWindow.
+Everything browserWindow.loadURL supports is supported; this object is simply passed onto [browserWindow.loadURL](https://electronjs.org/docs/api/browser-window#winloadurlurl-options)
 - `showOnAllWorkspaces` (default true) - Makes the window available on all OS X workspaces.
 - `windowPosition` (default trayCenter and trayBottomCenter on Windows) - Sets the window position (x and y will still override this), check [positioner docs](https://github.com/jenslind/electron-positioner#docs) for valid values.
 - `showDockIcon` (default false) - Configure the visibility of the application dock icon.